 ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) BE 2.10 Identify and partner with local community-based organizations with connections to low-income communities of color to assist in development of the electrification strategy.
 BE 2.11 Devote staff time to collaborate with Pacific Gas & Electric (PG&E), Ava Community Energy, and other cities in the region to advocate for regulatory changes at the State level (e.g., CARB) to allow neighborhood level electrification and pruning of natural gas to reduce the change of stranded asset, provide potential funding, and establish and efficient transition to carbon neutral buildings.
 BE 2.12 Work with PG&E, and Ava Community Energy to conduct a feasibility study assessing the cost and funding strategy for incentivizing all-electric retrofits through on-bill financing.
 BE 2.13 Review incentives, rebates, and financing options for procedural equity and ensure that existing and updated incentive programs are being equitably distributed to the community.
 Hurdles to equitable implementation could include credit checks, excessive procedural hurdles, and lack of targeted outreach.
 BE 2.14 Partner with a financing/management company such as BlocPower to provide electrification services and financing to the community with prioritization of historically under-invested communities.
-BE-3: Decarbonize existing commercial and multi-family buildings in order to achieve 53 therm 2030 and 0 therms per service person in 2045. s per service BE 3.1 Based on the results of the feasibility studies (BE-3.4) adopt a decarbonization ordinance for existing commercial buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
-As part of this ordinance implement the following steps: Develop requirements that satisfy the federal Energy Policy and Conservation Act (EPCA) seven criteria for an exemption from preemption; Establish specific metrics for standard benchmarking; Identify a regulatory mechanism for eliminating natural gas use in existing commercial buildings that addresses legal and feasibility considerations; and Enforce requirement compliance through the same permitting compliance program as for residential building electrification.
+E-3: Decarbonize existing commercial and multi-family buildings in order to achieve 53 thern 030 and 0 therms per service person in 2045. ns per service BE 3.1 Based on the results of the feasibility studies (BE-3.4) adopt a decarbonization ordinance for existing commercial buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
+As part of this ordinance include the following steps: Develop the ordinance such that it satisfies the federal Energy Policy and Conservation Act (EPCA's) seven criteria for an exemption from preemption.
+Establishes zero-NOx standards for replacement appliances.
+Establishes a building performance standard for commercial buildings over 100,000 square feet.
+Identify and adopt a GHG per square foot benchmark to be lowered over time.
+Compliance would be measured through the Commercial Energy Performance Assessment and Disclosure Program.
+Enforces ordinance compliance through the same permitting compliance program as for residential building electrification.
 2030: 20,667 2045: 114,200 BE 3.2 Based on the results of the feasibility studies (BE- 3.4) adopt a decarbonization ordinance for existing multi-family buildings by 2026 that, based on legislative feasibility, establishes mandatory requirements that eliminates expansion of natural gas infrastructure and requires appliances, upon replacement, to be decarbonized where technologically feasible and cost effective.
-As part of this ordinance implement the following steps: Develop requirements that satisfy the federal Energy Policy and Conservation Act (EPCA) seven criteria for an exemption from preemption; Establish specific metrics for standard benchmarking; Identify a regulatory mechanism for eliminating natural gas use in existing multi-family buildings that addresses legal and feasibility considerations; and Enforce requirement compliance through the same permitting compliance program as for residential building electrification.
+As part of this ordinance include the following steps: Develop the ordinance such that it satisfies the federal Energy Policy and Conservation Act (EPCA's) seven criteria for an exemption from preemption.
+Establish a zero-NOx standard for furnaces and water heaters through a building code amendment.
+Establish a time of renovation energy efficiency performance requirement and electrification requirement that includes a checklist of cost-effective efficiency and electrification options for renovations to be completed based on scale of project.
+Enforces ordinance compliance through the same permitting compliance program as for residential building electrification.